Fixed vs Tracker Mortgage Rates: Why Fixed Rates Might Be the Better Choice In 2025

 Key Considerations:

-Tracker vs Fixed Rate, Which Mortgage is Right for You?
+Tracker vs Fixed Rate, Which Mortgage Option is Right for You?

-• You want to take advantage of a lower fixed rates before further changes.
+You want to take advantage of a lower fixed rate before further changes.

 Choose a Tracker Mortgage if:

-• You need flexibility to switch products or pay off your mortgage early.
+You need flexibility to switch products or pay off some or all your mortgage early. (many tracker rates are offered with no Early Repayment Charges)

 Can I Fix for Five Years but be Tied in just for Two?

-Yes you can!
-A lender currently offers a rare product, a 5-year fixed mortgage with a 2-year tie-in.
-This option blends the stability of a fixed rate with the flexibility to exit after just two years, ideal for borrowers who value predictable repayments but also need the freedom to adjust to evolving circumstances, such as relocating or refinancing.
+At the moment, yes you can.
+A lender currently offers a rare product, a 5-year fixed mortgage with a 2-year tie-in, quite a scarcity!
+This option blends the stability of a fixed rate with the flexibility to exit after just two years, ideal for borrowers who value predictable repayments but also need the freedom to adjust to evolving circumstances, such as relocating or remortgaging to a better deal.
 However, this flexibility comes at a cost, with rates higher than a standard 2-year fixed.

 Mortgage products can change quickly, so don’t forget to consult a mortgage broker who can help you find the best options available.